Prompt Rules

 Detect mentions of competing brands or entities.

-You can manually define a list of competitor names to detect and select an action to apply when AIDR detects a competitor:
+You can manually define a list of competitor names to detect and select an action for each match:

 Additional configuration:

-- List of competitors (required) - Enter string values to identify competitor references in the content submitted to or received from the AI system.
+- List of competitors (required) - Enter values to identify competitor references in content submitted to or received from the AI system.

 Custom Entity